BiocManager helps install Bioconductor packages

 1 Overview

 BigDataStatMeth enables statistical analysis on datasets too large for RAM by using HDF5 file storage and block-wise processing.
-This tutorial guides you through installation and your first analysis, ensuring you have a working environment before diving into more complex operations.
+This tutorial guides you through installation, introduces the fundamental object that makes everything work, and shows your first operations — ensuring you have a solid working foundation before diving into more complex analyses.

 1.1 What You’ll Learn